georgestephenson/aws-solution-architect-associate/notes/38-Security.md

   - Size, geo
   - Rate-limiting
 - Web ACL is regional.
 Can have rule groups to make them reusable
+- When creating a web ACL (protection pack), you can specify one or more CloudFront distributions to you want AWS WAF to inspect.

 ### Fixed IP with WAF and ALB